-PUBLIC HEALTH EXPERT
+PUBLI PUBLIC HEALTH EXPERT

 Learning outcome Level of Achievement

 10.1 Selects and uses advanced public health knowledge, skills and tools appropriately for different tasks to deliver timely results.
 Full Demonstrates consistent application of a range of advanced knowledge and skills appropriate to the public health problem and shows flexibility of approach so that the way in which the work is undertaken is appropriate to its context.

-T 1 10.2 Produces, integrates and interprets complex evidence from multiple sources with scientific rigour and judgement to provide professional expert public health advice.
-Full Appraises, integrates and interprets complex evidence from three or more sources to draw balanced conclusions and demonstrate how they have provided professional expert public health advice underpinned by academic rigour 10.3 Promotes and advocates an evidence based and evaluative approach to scope public health problems and deliver solutions.
+10.2 Produces, integrates and interprets complex evidence from multiple sources with scientific rigour and judgement to provide professional expert public health advice.
+Full Appraises, integrates and interprets complex evidence from three or more sources to draw balanced conclusions and demonstrate how they have provided professional expert public health advice underpinned by academic rigour

+10.3 Promotes and advocates an evidence based and evaluative approach to scope public health problems and deliver solutions.
 Full Their work describes how an evidence based and evaluative approach has been used in scoping a public health issue and has been championed with others.

-10.4 Merged with KA10.2 PERSO ONAL EFFECTIVENESS AND IMP PACT Learning outcome Level of Achievement 10.5 Provides advanced public health expertise, utilising pragmatic decision making and prioritisation skills at senior management level in their own and partner organisations Full Can show the impact of their public health expertise and advice on policy or action at a senior organisational level of own organisation and with partner organisations.
+10.4 Merged with KA10.2

+PERSO DNAL EFFECTIVENESS AND IMP PACT

+Learning outcome Level of Achievement

+10.5 Provides advanced public health expertise, utilising pragmatic decision making and prioritisation skills at senior management level in their own and partner organisations Full Can show the impact of their public health expertise and advice on policy or action at a senior organisational level of own organisation and with partner organisations.

 10.6 Uses a range of high order literacy and communication skills appropriately to increase understanding about the determinants of population health and promote effective action to improve it.
 Full Uses their expertise in literacy and communication skills.
 Demonstrates a range of communication skills appropriately tailored to the audience and purpose at a senior organisational level, of own organisation and with partner organisations.
 10.7 Influences and negotiates successfully at senior organisational levels in both their own organisation and in multi- agency settings to achieve effective public health action.
-Full Acknowledged within organisation, and more widely, as a credible and reliable source of public health advice at senior organisational levels and
+Full Acknowledged within organisation, and more widely, as a credible and reliable source of public health advice at senior organisational levels and can show the outcomes/impact of their negotiation.
 10.8 Operates flexibly as a health and care systems leader, showing an understanding of the impact they have on others, and giving effective support to colleagues within teams.
-Full Is able to reflect upon the impact of the leadership role that they have undertaken in a substantial piece of work and demonstrate supportive working with others on substantial pieces of work. ------ --- ------ --

-INITIAVE AND COMMITMENT TO PUBLIC HEALTH PRINCIPLES

-Learning outcome Level of Achievement 10.9 Is proactive in identifying opportunities to improve population health and taking effective action Full Demonstrates personal initiative in championing and promoting public health principles and core values, identifying opportunities and works through others to address a substantial public health issue 10.10 Uses and promotes public health principles and core values.
-Full Articulates and communicates core public health principles and values.
-10.11 Works flexibly and perseveres through uncertainty, additional unexpected complexity and potential or actual conflict to seek effective outcomes.
-Full Continues to make progress and is flexible in ways of working; in spite of these adverse circumstances arising, has strategies to deal with them, and can reflect on reasons why such strategies have been successful or not.
+Is able to reflect upon the impact of the leadership role that they have undertaken in a substantial piece of work and demonstrate supportive working with others on substantial pieces of work.
+INITIATIVE AND COMMITMENT TO PUBLIC HEALTH PRINCIPLES INITIA TIVE AND COMMITMENT TO PU BLIC HEA ALTH PRINCIPLES INITIA Learning outcome ALTH PRINCIPLES of Achievement 10.9 Learning outcome Is proactive in identifying opportunities to improve population health and taking Level Demonstrates personal initiative in championing and promoting public health principles and core values, identifying opportunities and works through others to address a substantial successful or not.
 10.12 Uses reflective practice regularly to ensure on-going professional and personal development of their public health practice.
 Full Shows commitment to progressing elements of professional development raised by reflection and of being proactive in shaping and taking forward their own development.